Advertising watchdog bans cashback pop-ups for misleading shoppers

 Pop-up adverts offering customers cashback on websites of companies such as Asda and Domino’s Pizza have been banned by the advertising watchdog.

-The Advertising Standards Authority (ASA) found a number of adverts run by shopper reward programme Webloyalty to be misleading.
+The Advertising Standards Authority (ASA) found a number of adverts by Webloyalty, which runs shopper reward programmes, to be misleading.

 The pop-ups appeared after a customer had purchased an item online, offering them cashback worth about £20.